ethan-sletteland/slider-widget/README.md

 Animation state breaks when setting the slider and then using using click or keyboard.

-When using arrows the selected number can break the range.

-When using drag the knob can be dragged entirely out of the range.

 When dragging it's pretty earsy to lose the knob when moving the mouse too quickly.

 CSS isn't perfect!
 I left twiddling that to last and ran out of time.